systemd/systemd/docs/USER_RECORD.md

 be a string like "What's the name of your first pet?", but is entirely for the user to choose.

-`hashPassword` → An array of strings, each containing a hashed UNIX password string, in the format [`crypt(3)`](http://man7.org/linux/man-pages/man3/crypt.3.html) generates.
+`hashedPassword` → An array of strings, each containing a hashed UNIX password string, in the format [`crypt(3)`](http://man7.org/linux/man-pages/man3/crypt.3.html) generates.
 This corresponds with `sp_pwdp` field of `struct spwd` (and in a way the `pw_passwd`